milistu/DevOpsWithDocker/README.md

 ## Clone the project

-**Note**: Be sure to use this command to clone the project because we are using submodule:
+❗️**Note**: Be sure to use this command to clone the project because we are using submodule:
 ```bash
 git clone --recurse-submodules https://github.com/milistu/DevOpsWithDocker.git